Specials - December, 2023

 With the new cartridge lines we're bringing in, we've kicked off a long term evaluation process.
 We're attempting the impossible - to set up, break in and get to know all of our cartridges.

-If you're interested in a cartridge we've yet to evaluate, let us know, and we can move you to the front of the line.
 We reserve the right to determine cartridges that qualify for this program.

 After receiving your deposit, we'll do the following: